letsencrypt/cp-cps/CPS.md

 End-entity certificates are made available to Subscribers via the ACME protocol as soon after issuance as reasonably possible.
 Typically this happens within a few seconds.

-All end-entity certificates are logged to Certificate Transparency servers as soon as reasonably possible.
-Typically this happens within a few seconds.

 ## 4.4 Certificate acceptance

 ### 4.4.1 Conduct constituting certificate acceptance